cpicardlimpens/ZamboniTS_SinglePageApp/README.md

 1. Download the backend wordpress code [here]()
 2. copy it to a Php web server folder with the following requirements:
     - PHP Version 7.0.27
     - MySQL server 5.1.73
 3. download the dump of the database from [here]()
 4. load the dump into the database server of your host provider.
-For example see the procedure using PHPMyadmin [here]()
+For example see the procedure using [PHPMyadmin](https://codex.wordpress.org/phpMyAdmin) [https://docs.phpmyadmin.net/en/latest/import_export.html](https://docs.phpmyadmin.net/en/latest/import_export.html)
 5. configure your hosting solution to use and force the use of HTTPS.
 6. Make sure the backend is working well.
-If https://BACKENDURL is the base URL of your installationm, visit http://BACKENDURL/xxxx.
+If https://BACKENDURL is the base URL of your installation, visit http://BACKENDURL/xxxx.
 You should see xxxxxxx

 ### Installing the front-end